A.E. Housman (1859-1936), Poet and classical scholar

 Sitter in 4 portraits

-As Professor of Latin at University College, London, Housman combined teaching with academic research and writing.
-He produced learned papers as well as editions of Ovid (1894) and Juvenal(1905).
-It was during this period that he produced his best known work: the cycle of poems, A Shropshire Lad (1896).
+As Professor of Latin at University College, London, Housman combined teaching with academic research and writing producing learned papers as well as editions of Ovid (1894) and Juvenal(1905).
+During this period he produced his best known work: the cycle of poems, A Shropshire Lad (1896).
 Though not an instant success, the volume gradually won a large audience.
-His celebration of landscapes and a rural life distinctively and traditionally English made Housman one of the most familiar and highly regarded poets of his time.
-In 1911 he became Chair of Latin at Cambridge where he spent the next twenty-five years lecturing on textual criticism and pursuing his academic studies.
+His celebration of landscapes and a rural life distinctively and traditionally English made him one of the most familiar and highly regarded poets of his time.
+In 1911 he became Chair of Latin at Cambridge, which later became the Kennedy Professorship, spending the next twenty-five years lecturing on textual criticism and pursuing his academic studies.

 sanguine and black chalk, 1906